Cloud-cloud collision as drivers of the chemical complexity in Galactic Centre molecular clouds: Discussions

-The CMZ in the Galactic centre is rather a complex environment where many energetic phenomenon can play a role the chemistry of the molecular gas.
-For instance, X-rays and the enhanced cosmic-rays ionisation rates have been invoked to account for some of the abundant COMs detected in G+0.693 \citep{Zeng2018}.
-All the arguments above emphasise the suggestion that shocks induced by the cloud-cloud collision is likely the most important process responsible for the high level of chemical complexity observed toward G+0.693.
+The CMZ in the Galactic Centre is rather a complex environment where many energetic phenomenon can play a role in the chemistry of the molecular gas.
+For instance, X-rays and the enhanced cosmic rays ionisation rates have been invoked to account for some of the abundant COMs detected in G+0.693 \citep{Zeng2018}.
+All the arguments above emphasise the suggestion that shocks induced by the cloud-cloud collision is likely the most important process responsible for the high level of chemical complexity observed towards G+0.693.